MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/microsoft-cloud-it-architecture-resources.md

 <a name="cloudarch"></a>
 ## Reihe: Microsoft Cloud für Enterprise-Architekten

-In diesen Postern zur Cloudarchitektur finden Sie Informationen zu Microsoft-Cloud-Diensten und -Plattformen wie Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online sowie hybride lokale und Cloud-Lösungen.
-IT-Entscheidungsträger und Architekten können diese Ressourcen verwenden, um die optimalen Lösungen für ihre Arbeitsauslastungen zu bestimmen und Entscheidungen zu Kerninfrastrukturkomponenten wie Identität und Sicherheit zu treffen.
+These cloud architecture posters give you information about Microsoft cloud services, including Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online, and hybrid on-premises and cloud solutions.
+IT decision makers and architects can use these resources to determine the ideal solutions for their workloads and to make decisions about core infrastructure components such as identity and security.

 <!--
 <a name="platformoptions"></a>